wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

   targetCPUUtilizationPercentage: 80
 ```

-Now if we watch the load on the Node, we'll see more Pods being spun up as the CPU utilisation increases.
+Now if we watch the load on the Node, we would see more Pods being spun up as the CPU utilisation increases if the cluster had space for them.

-Unfortunately, we'll the hit resource limits of our Nodes (5\*500m CPU = 2.5 CPUs), which is more than we've allocated to our Node.
+Unfortunately, we'll the hit resource limits of our Node (5\*500m CPU = 2.5 CPUs), which is more than we've allocated to our Node.
 However, we can use a cluster autoscaler to automatically create more Nodes.

 ```bash